samiitdh/SSL_Project/Instructions.md

 The columns of the tables will be Name, Roll Number and a delete button for every row.\

-5th "add_individual.php" - Taken by Sameer\
+5th "add_individual.php" - Done by Sameer\
 This page has a form with "Name", "Roll Number", "Role" fields.
 (Adding a check for roll number uniqueness while adding individual is up for discussion)
 For "Role" field, it has to have two options "Student", "Faculty", admin should select one. \
 default password is "{role}_{rollno}" where {role} = {student,faculty} and {rollno} is the roll number, later we will have a button for student and faculty to change their password.\

-6th "event_coordinator.php" - Taken by Sameer\
+6th "event_coordinator.php" - Done by Sameer\
 In this page, the accounts who are event coordinators are displayed as a table.
 The role of an individual is "studentEC" if an individual is both event coordinator and student and "facultyEC" if he is event coordinator and faculty.
 The table will have the columns "Name", "Roll Number", "Role"(Faculty/Student); and a "Remove Role" button for every row which the removes the role of event coordinator for that account.